qmk/qmk_firmware/docs/hardware_keyboard_guidelines.md

 ### `<keyboard_name.h>`

 This file is used to define the matrix for your keyboard.
-You should define at least one C macro named `LAYOUT` which translates an array into a matrix representing the physical switch matrix for your keyboard.
-If it's possible to build your keyboard with multiple layouts you may define additional macros.
+You should define at least one C macro which translates an array into a matrix representing the physical switch matrix for your keyboard.
+If it's possible to build your keyboard with multiple layouts you should define additional macros.

+If you have only a single layout you should call this macro `LAYOUT`.

-When defining multiple layouts you should have a base layout, named `LAYOUT`, that supports all possible switch positions on your matrix, even if that layout is impossible to build physically.
+When defining multiple layouts you should have a base layout, named `LAYOUT_all`, that supports all possible switch positions on your matrix, even if that layout is impossible to build physically.
 This is the macro you should use in your `default` keymap.
 You should then have additional keymaps named `default_<layout>` that use your other layout macros.
 This will make it easier for people to use the layouts you define.

 Layout macro names are entirely lowercase, except for the word `LAYOUT` at the front.